majick/entry/README.md

 ## Install

+### Container Image

+No installation methods for this project other than OCI ("Docker") image are supported any more.
+Non-containerized workloads of this weird-ass runtime and build system won't be further documented beyond the archaeological information from before the project was forked.

+The only canonical installation method is to use the container:
+`ghcr.io/majick/entry:latest`

+### Manual Installation (Unsupported/Unmaintained)

 - Make sure you have [Bun installed](https://bun.sh/docs/installation)
     - Bun only runs on unix and unix-like systems (Linux, MacOS)
     - One of these systems is required to host the server, but it can be viewed by anyone on any system